VasiliKavaleu/Parsers_ruby/readme.md

 # Summary
-av.rb - parser of av.by - "Model,Year,Price,Link" (with saving to csv).
-Takes url from users input (for example https://cars.av.by/jaguar).
+parser_av_by - getting info from av.by ("Model,Year,Price,Link" with saving to csv).
+parser_petsonic - getting info from petsonic.com (with saving to csv / support multithreading mode).